mocarram/Mocarram/README.md

 - 🏕️ Love hiking and minimalist productivity setups
 - 🎮 Love playing video games, racing simulators and exploring immersive game worlds
 - 🎯 I enjoy building tools that empower both devs and non-devs to ship faster

 ---

+## 🤝 Open to Collaborate On

+I'm always excited to team up and build!
+Here are some areas I'm especially interested in:

+- 🌐 **Web3 Solutions** – contracts, dApps, protocols, or infra
+- 💡 **Fun or Meaningful Ideas** – from experiments to moonshots
+- 🛠 **DevX Tools** – anything that improves the experience for developers
+- 📊 **Data Indexing & Automation** – smart contract event pipelines, metrics, and APIs
+- 🔮 **AI-Powered Tools** – LLM-backed apps for productivity or Web3
+- 🧑‍🚀 **Hackathons** – open to teaming up for online or in-person hackathons

+If you have something cool in mind, feel free to reach out.
+Let’s build!

+---